Frequently asked questions

 No, you only have to make that determination for individuals.
 However, your risk assessment may result in you deciding to implement other processes for corporate clients that you assess as higher risk.

-5. For how long is an individual considered to be a politically exposed foreign person (PEFP), politically exposed domestic person (PEP), or the head of an international organization (HIO)?
-Are they still a PEP or HIO once they have left office?
+5. How long is a person considered to be a domestic politically exposed person (PEP), a foreign PEP, the head of an international organization (HIO) or a family member or close associate of a PEP or HIO?

 6. Can a Canadian citizen be a PEFP?